-Brainstorm about things you’ve always wanted to do, or things you miss doing.
+Brainstorm about things you’ve always wanted to do or things you miss doing.
 Write about your childhood and things that used to bring you joy.
-List movies or books that inspired you to see if it jogs your mind about anything you might want to try.
+List movies or books that inspired you to see if they jog your mind about anything you might want to try.

 I started by listing things that brought me joy, which led to ideas about things I want to do again or things I’ve always been curious about.

 You can make bucket list categories such as People to Meet, Places to Visit, Things to Learn, Things to Do, etc..
 If you need a little more inspiration, check out Pinterest or even just do a quick Google search on Bucket Lists.
 For added inspo, you could always watch “The Bucket List” with Morgan Freeman and Jack Nicholson.

 Just write your uncensored thoughts and ideas about all of the things you could ever want to accomplish in your lifetime and don’t hold back.

 Once you have brainstormed, it’s time to make a plan.
 That’s right, you’re going to actually make a Midlife Bucket List and put it where you can see it.
 Because as they say, out of sight, out of mind.
 And you don’t want that to happen.
 You want to start living bigger and experiencing these things!